Fj00/CEL/README.md

 I put extra effort into creating lists of 2 and 3 letter words, however there will probably be a need to crowdsource the smaller words, especially by non-competitive players.
 Being as objective as possible probably can't compete with the combined opinion of hundreds or thousands of players for whom the list was created.
 Maybe a survey with all the 2s and maybe 3s needs to be created and sent to the appropriate audience for validation.

+## UTE

+Here is David Eldar's written proof of UTE:

+it would be completely insane for UTE not to be a word i went on a date the other night with a girl who can drive a UTE we spoke the word UTE at least 10 times through the night every person in this country knows what a UTE is
+UTE = word

 ## Twitch Shoutouts

 - David Eldar https://twitch.tv/deldar182